HosseinAgha/persian-katex-plugin/README.md

 });
 ```

-3. finally add a font-face and a css class for each fontname you provided to generateFontMetrics.
+3. finally add a font-face and following css class for each fontname you provided to generateFontMetrics.
 ```javascript
 @font-face {
     font-family: 'AwesomeFont-Regular';